Operation-P-E-A-C-C-E-Robotics/Operation-P-E-A-C-C-E-Robotics.github.io/readme.md

 This cron expression means that the workflow will run At every 5th minute (UTC) in every month from March through April.
 This schedule can be modified according to requirements or removed if a feasable way to connect a webhook from the Blue Alliance API can be found.

+### Creating new cron triggers
+to create a new cron trigger, use [this generator](https://crontab.guru/) to generate the proper syntax then copy paste it into the workflow file

 ## Data Collection Script
 The data collection scripts `updateAllYears.py` and `updateCurrentYear.py` are responsible for fetching data from The Blue Alliance API and storing it in JSON files.
 The script is located in the src/ directory of the repository.